LyceanEM/LyceanEM.github.io/_posts/2025-06-04-LyceanEM-Release-0-1-0.md

 The third dynamic example is one which is particularly interesting, and is so large it really has to be shown in four parts.
 This is because it shows the resultant power density for a scale model of a Space-based Solar Power system, with the receiver located just outside Walton-in-Gordano.
 The map tile use is drawn from the National Lidar Programme, and includes the receiving antenna array with 1 million antenna elements.
 This array is illuminated from a transmitting antenna array located over 5.9km away on the elevation and azimuth bearing which a notional geostationary Space-based solar power plant might be located.
 This example demonstrates a power transfer efficiency of 85% using Retrodirective Beamforming, compared to only 82% using Wavefront Beamforming.
 This equates to a total received power from the station of 191.7kW.

 The transmitter was specified as a circular antenna array with a diameter of 34.4m with 250,000 elements.
-The received power at the receiver based upon propagation from the transmitter through the lower atmosphere, with comparison of three different beamforming schemes was simulated in under six hours, an impressive feat for a general model coping with $` 2.5\times10^{11}`$ independant paths in a complex environment.
+The received power at the receiver based upon propagation from the transmitter through the lower atmosphere, with comparison of three different beamforming schemes was simulated in under six hours, an impressive feat for a general model coping with \(2.5\times10^{11}\) independent paths in a complex environment.

 This is a significant step forward in the development of LyceanEM, and demonstrates the potential of the software to support the development of Space-based Solar Power systems.
 The next steps will be to continue to improve the computational efficiency and scalability of LyceanEM, and to add more features and functions to support a wider range of applications.